bakeragnieszka94/portfolio/README.md

 *As an emerging data analyst, I apply data-driven approaches to uncover insights and solve problems.*

 **- ✅ Data Analysis & Visualization.**
-I analyze and visualize data using Excel, SPSS, R Studio, Python, and Power BI to create clear and actionable insights.
+I analyze and visualize data using Excel, SPSS, R Studio, SQL, and Power BI to create clear and actionable insights.

 **- ✅ Research & Evaluation.**
 I design and conduct research studies, applying statistical methods and evidence-based practices to answer key questions.